Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Styes

-Anyone can develop a stye under their eye.
+Anyone can develop a stye under their eye; they are so common that almost everyone gets them.
 People who have blepharitis and certain skin conditions, such as rosacea or seborrheic dermatitis, are at an increased risk for developing styes.
 Additionally, medical problems like diabetes increase the risk of styes.

 Chalazia